Ian Dury: Illness and death

 Dury was diagnosed with colorectal cancer in 1996 and underwent surgery, but tumours were later found in his liver, and he was told that his condition was terminal.
 In 1998, his death was incorrectly announced on XFM radio by Bob Geldof, possibly due to hoax information from a listener.
 In 1999, Dury collaborated with Madness on their first original album in fourteen years on the track "Drip Fed Fred".
 It was one of his last recordings, though he also performed again with the Blockheads in mid-1999 at Ronnie Scott's in Soho.
 This was a special performance recorded for LWT's South Bank Show and the audience were invited fans and friends of the band and crew.
 His deteriorating condition was evident and he had to take rests between takes and be helped on and off stage.

 Ian Dury and the Blockheads' last public performance was a charity concert in aid of Cancer BACUP on 6 February 2000 at the London Palladium, supported by Kirsty MacColl and Phill Jupitus.
 Dury was noticeably ill and again had to be helped on and off stage.
 Dury died of metastatic colorectal cancer on 27 March 2000, aged 57, in Hampstead, London.
-He was cremated after a humanist funeral at Golders Green Crematorium with 250 mourners at the service, including fellow musicians Suggs and Jools Holland and other "celebrity fans" such as Member of Parliament (MP) Mo Mowlam.
+He was cremated after a humanist funeral at Golders Green Crematorium with 250 mourners at the service, including fellow musicians Suggs and Jools Holland as well as Member of Parliament Mo Mowlam.

 An obituary in The Guardian called him "one of few true originals of the English music scene".
 Suggs, the lead singer of Madness, called him "possibly the finest lyricist we've seen".
 The Ian Dury website opened an online book of condolence shortly after his death, which was signed by hundreds of fans.